-The EPA determined that in order to regulate greenhouse gas emissions, it would need to develop a different standard for determining major sources that require permits to emit greenhouse gases as opposed to other pollutants.
-Application of the prevailing 100 or 250 tons per year (tpy) annual emissions rates would overwhelm the capabilities of state permitting authorities and impede the ability to construct or modify regulated facilities.5
+The EPA determined that in order to regulate greenhouse gas emissions, it would need to develop a different standard for determining major sources that require permits to emit greenhouse gases than the standards applied to other pollutants.
+13 Application of the 100 or 250 tons per year (tpy) maximum annual emissions rate standards applied to other types of pollutants would have been so low compared to actual emissions as to impede the ability to construct or modify regulated facilities.14

-On May 13, 2010, the EPA issued a rule addressing greenhouse gases (GHG) from the largest stationary sources, including power plants.6 The Prevention of Significant Deterioration and Title V programs under the CAA impose certain permitting requirements on sources of pollutants.
+On May 13, 2010, the EPA issued a rule addressing greenhouse gases (GHG) from the largest stationary sources, including power plants.
+15 The Prevention of Significant Deterioration and Title V programs under the CAA impose certain permitting requirements on sources of pollutants.
 The EPA began phased implementation of this rule on January 2, 2011, referring to each phase as a step.
-Affected facilities will be required to include GHGs in their permit if they increase net GHG emissions by at least 75,000 tpy CO_2 equivalent and also significantly increase emissions of at least one non-GHG pollutant.7
+In step 1, the EPA required affected facilities to include GHGs in their permit if they increase net GHG emissions by at least 75,000 tpy CO. equivalent and also significantly increase emissions of at least one non-GHG pollutant.16 The U.S. Court of Appeals for the D.C.
+Circuit also upheld the Tailoring Rule in its June 26th decision.17

 On December 23, 2010, the EPA entered a settlement agreement to resolve the requests by States and other litigants for performance standards and emission guidelines for GHG emissions for new and significantly modified sources, as provided under Sections 111(b) and (d) of the CAA.
-A proposed rule is expected to amend the standards of performance for electric utility steam generating units codified in EPA regulations to address regulation of GHG.8 permits must demonstrate the use of best available control technology (BACT) to minimize GHG emission increases when facilities are constructed or significantly modified.10
+A proposed rule is expected to amend the standards of performance for electric utility steam generating units codified in EPA regulations to address regulation of GHG.

-On July 1, 2011, the rule was expanded under step 2 to cover all new facilities with GHG emissions of at least 100,000 tpy and modifications at existing facilities that would increase GHG emissions by at least 75,000 tpy.9 These
+On July 1, 2011, the GHG Tailoring Rule was expanded under step 2 to cover all new facilities with GHG emissions of at least 100,000 tpy and modifications at existing facilities that would increase GHG emissions by at least 75,000 tpy.
+18 These permits must demonstrate the use of best available control technology (BACT) to minimize GHG emission increases when facilities are constructed or significantly modified.19